Core Examples

 # Run tests

-app::prompt("Run tests for {$target} and report results") => $result
+$app.prompt("Run tests for {$target} and report results") => $result

 # Fix loop

-$result -> @(.contains("FAIL")) {
+$result -> while (.contains("FAIL")) do {

 "Fixing failures..." -> log